CroatianMeteorNetwork/RMS/README.md

 This will compile the code in C++ which we are using as one of the processing steps in meteor detection.
 The method in question is called Kernel-based Hough Transform, and you can read more about it here: [KHT](http://www2.ic.uff.br/~laffernandes/projects/kht/)

 This will also install all Python libraries that you might need, except OpenCV.
-To install OpenCV, open the terminal and run:
+If you are using a Linux device for video capture, you can install OpenCV this way:

 ```
 sudo apt-get install libopencv-dev python-opencv
 ```

+If you are using an IP camera, you will need gstreamer support and then use the ```opencv3_install.sh``` script.

 ### Checking video device and initializing proper settings - ANALOG CAMERAS ONLY!
 Once you connect the EasyCap digitizer and the camera, you need to check if the video signal is being properly received.